Page last updated: March 30, 2023

 - A good story: what's listed should provide an "aha" moment

-- Credible: everything should be legitimate businesses/projects to minimise risk to users
+- Credible: everything should be legitimate businesses/projects to minimize risk to users

 - ease of use